Borrow & Request

 Late fees are charged on certain items to ensure timely access to these materials for all of our customers.
 Replacement charges are assessed only when an item is seriously overdue and are designed recover the cost of replacing lost or destroyed state property.

 I want to dispute my library charge, but it's already been transferred to my Bursars account or to a collection agency.

 Once charges have been transferred to your bursar account or to a collection agency, you may no longer dispute them.
 Charges may be reduced for items returned within 90 days of being sent to the bursar’s office or a collection agency.

 Charges on student accounts are transferred to the bursar’s office each month.

 Charges on faculty, staff and non-UA accounts are sent to a collection agency after 90 days.

-Please note, before making a transfer to either the bursar or a collection agency, the Library has attempted to contact you a minimum of three times regarding the item(s).
+Before making a transfer to either the bursar or a collection agency, the library has attempted to contact you a minimum of three times regarding the item(s).

 If your books become overdue while you are out of town, you are still responsible for their timely return and for any late fees or billing charges that may have accrued.
 You are responsible for returning or renewing your books on time regardless of where you are when they become due.

 University of Arizona students, staff and faculty should update their contact information through UAccess - the updated information will appear in the library database within 2-3 business days.